 Jonas Nouhoum Akondo

-Jonas is honored to join the Pathways Team as a Program Administrator.
-He most recently completed a Peace Corps Internship for six months where, among other skills, he learned the importance of sending girls to school.
+Most recently, Jonas was selected for the prestigious Mandela Washington Fellowship of the Young African Leaders Initiative (YALI).
+In the past, he also completed a Peace Corps Internship for six months where, among other skills, he learned the importance of sending girls to school.
 His objectives are to help promote Pathways' vision of girls’ education and their empowerment.
 His commitment to women’s education in Togo began at the University of Lome where he earned a Bachelor’s of Art in English degree with a focus on Gender and Development.
-In order to help Pathways achieve its objectives, Jonas is determined to work hard.
-One initiative he would like to start is to foster a relationship with government officials, especially to contribute to Pathways’ locally-based funding.
-In addition, because of his commitment to helping girls and women to be educated, he would like to work with volunteers on life skills training.

 Born in Togo, Ablavi left her native country in 1996 with her family due to her father’s position as an International staff member for the UNDP/WFP.
 She pursued her education in six different countries (Benin, Guinea/Conakry, Kenya, France where she obtained a Master’s Degree in International and European Law, and Canada where she obtained a Graduate Diploma in Management).
 Through all her adventures, she always tries to combine her love for travels with her dedication to International Aid and Human Rights issues.
 She volunteered and worked within various NGOs protecting Children’s Rights throughout Africa (Egypt, Burkina Faso), Europe (Belgium, France) and Canada.
 Recently back to Togo, her main objective while joining Pathways Togo is to ensure that our local girls understand that there are many more options/alternatives opened to them other than just being someone’s wife or mother.
 In her spare time, she LOVES reading thrillers/ crime fiction novels and was probably a detective in some past life.